 \begin{lemma}[{\cite[Lem.~3]{RePairentropy}}] The frequency of the most frequent pair in the working string does not increase during \RePair's execution. \end{lemma}

-\begin{lemma} If the most frequent pair in the working string occurs at least $z$ times then $\nonterminals{G} < \frac{n}{z}$. \end{lemma} \begin{proof} By Lemma~\ref{lem:Repairfrequencedoesnotdecrease} all replaced pairs had frequency at least $z$ thus each such a replacement removed at least $z$ letters from the starting string.
-As it initially had $n$ letters, this cannot be done $n/z$ times. \end{proof}
+\begin{lemma} If the most frequent pair in the working string occurs at least $z$ times then $\nonterminals{G} < \frac{2|S|}{z}$. \end{lemma} \begin{proof} By Lemma~\ref{lem:Repairfrequencedoesnotdecrease} all replaced pairs had frequency at least $z$ thus each such a replacement removed at least $z/2$ letters from the starting string (note that some occurrences could overlap).
+As it initially had $|S|$ letters, this cannot be done $|S|/(z/2)$ times. \end{proof}

-We also need the following property as we want to apply Theorem~\ref{thm:main_estimation} to a working string.
-This can be proved by simple induction, see~\cite[Lem.~4]{RePairentropy} for a proof of a more general statement. \begin{lemma} Let $G$ be a grammar generated by \RePair at any iteration.
+We also need the property that different nonterminals expand to different substrings as we want to apply Theorem~\ref{thm:main_estimation} to a working string, i.e.\ we need the fact that the working string induces a parsing.
+This can be proved by simple induction, \cite[Lem.~4]{RePairentropy} gives a more general statement. \begin{lemma}[{\cite[Lem.~4]{RePairentropy}}] Let $G$ be a grammar generated by \RePair at any iteration.
 Then no two nonterminals $X, Y \in G$ have the same expansion. \end{lemma}

-Equipped with above properties we are ready to prove the Theorem~\ref{thm:RePairStopped}.
+Equipped with the above properties we are ready to prove the Theorem~\ref{thm:RePairStopped}.